Chelsea Copley

 Licenses & Certificates:

-• Received Certificate of Clinical Competence through American Speech-Language-Hearing Association.
+- Received Certificate of Clinical Competence (CCC) through the American Speech Language-Hearing Association (ASHA).

 Work History: